wtsvk/CNB-FX-Rates/README.md

 - make more unit tests
 - make better error handling (ie transport errors)
 - use caching for routing + api requests
+- make some fronted table to display results